yandex-cloud/terraform-provider-yandex/docs/resources/mdb_postgresql_user.md

 * `settings` - (Optional) Map of user settings.
 List of settings is documented below.

 * `deletion_protection` - (Optional) Inhibits deletion of the user.
 Can either be `true`, `false` or `unspecified`.

+* `generate_password` - (Optional) Generate password using Connection Manager.
+Allowed values: true or false.
+It's used only during user creation and is ignored during updating.

+> **Must specify either password or generate_password**

+### Read only
+* `connection_manager` - (Computed, optional) Connection Manager connection configuration.
+Filled in by the server automatically.

 The `permission` block supports: